Milad-Akarie/injectable/README.md

 ---

-it is possible to register different dependencies for different environments by using `@Environment('name')` annotation.
-in the below example ServiceA is now only registered if we pass the environment name to \$init(environment: 'dev')
+it is possible to register different dependencies for different environments by using `@Environment('name')` annotation. in the below example ServiceA is now only registered if we pass the environment name to `$init(environment: 'dev')`.

 ```dart
 @Environment("dev")